 For more information see our main Visa page.

 - Start Date:

-- 3 years or 4 years with a 1 year placement, or the Professional Pathway Scheme (combining the degree with 3 years of IT work experience)
+- Full-time: 3 years or 4 years with a one year placement, or the Professional Pathway scheme (combining the degree with 3 years of IT work experience)

 While at City University London, you will: